easy-software-ufal/catalog-test-smells/docs/source/How to contribute.rst

 3. Do you want to modify an already cataloged smell?

-1. Contribuiting with a new smell
+1. Contributing with a new smell
 ----------------------------------
 You may create a new smell page, following the `template.rst` available on this very directory, or open a new issue on our GitHub page.